Fagernes (Narvik): History

-In the 1800s there was a large farm called Fagernes gård 'Fagernes farm' where Fagernes stands today.
-The farm was the largest and wealthiest in the inner part of the Ofoten district, which later became part of the former municipality of Ankenes.
+In the 1800s there was a large farm called Fagernes gård ('Fagernes farm') where Fagernes stands today.
+The farm was the largest and wealthiest in the inner part of the Ofoten district.
+The area was historically part of Ankenes Municipality.
 This farm was of central importance in the effort to get the railroad built from Kiruna to Narvik in the late 1800s.
 The wealthy farmer Statius Mosling (1853–1934) at the Fagernes farm was very eager to have the railroad built to Narvik.
 It was also due to Mosling that the Ofoten Line ends in Fagernes and not in Narvik.
-When Narvik was separated from Ankenes as its own urban municipality in 1902, Fagernes was also included with it.
+When the town of Narvik was separated from Ankenes Municipality to become its own urban municipality in 1902, Fagernes was also included in the area of the new Narvik Municipality.

 Community

-Today, Fagernes is a suburb of Narvik, mainly consisting of residential buildings and an industrial area called the Fagernes terminal (Fagernesterminalen).
+Today, Fagernes is a suburban neighborhood of Narvik, mainly consisting of residential buildings and an industrial area called the Fagernes terminal (Fagernesterminalen).

 Transportation links

 Fagernes is connected to Narvik to the northwest by European route E6 via the Fagernes Tunnel, which was opened in 2004 and replaced the old road, which went directly through the most densely settled area.
 To the south, Fagernes is connected to Ankenesstranda (Ankenes), also in the municipality of Narvik, by E6 via the Beisfjord Bridge over Beis Fjord.
 Further to the east, County Road 751 connects Fagernes to the village of Beisfjord.
 Fagernes is also connected to Narvik by rail via the Ofoten Line, but this part of the Ofoten Line is only a freight route and there is no passenger transport on the route.
 Nordland county also offers bus service from Narvik via Fagernes to Beisfjord, Ankenesstranda (Ankenes), and Håkvik.